s-brenner/atlas-winds/docs/index.md

 ### Features

+- Select airport, weather and runway OR manually enter the runway heading and wind parameters
-- Wind additives for 737, 747, 767 and 777
+- Approach wind additives for 737, 747, 767 and 777
-- Input the wind in meters per second if desired.
-Results will always show in knots
+- Input the wind in meters per second if desired

 ### About the Developer

-I'm a 747 First Officer and wrote this iOS app as a hobby.
+I was briefly a 747 First Officer at Altas and wrote this iOS app as a hobby.
 Send feedback to me [here](mailto:brenner.scott.980@icloud.com).

 ### Legal Stuff